Ah-ru/M_bot/readme.txt

 First: defalt admin password = 1111(Then you can enter new admin password)
 Second: Necessary files.
-Necessary files: main.py and telegram.db(You can find this files in the github repository) All, if will questions write me on email.
+Necessary files: main.py, telegram.db, config.py(You can find this files in the github repository) All, if will questions write me on email.
 GoodBye.